 Plano

 Plano (est. pop.
-290,000 — U.S. Census Bureau, 2023 ACS) is the county's largest city and one of the most significant corporate headquarters cities in the United States — Toyota's North American headquarters, JPMorgan Chase's operational hub, and dozens of other major companies are based here.
-Plano's workforce is highly educated and mobile, with significant in-migration from California, New York, and Illinois.
+290,000 — U.S. Census Bureau, 2023 ACS) is Collin County's largest city and one of the most significant corporate headquarters cities in the country.
+Toyota's North American headquarters, JPMorgan Chase's operational hub, and dozens of other major companies are based here.
+Plano's eastern ZIP codes (75074, 75075) have a significant South Asian professional community requiring the name-variant awareness described above.
 Address turnover in Plano is above the Texas suburban average due to corporate relocation cycles.
-Plano also has a large South Asian community in its eastern ZIP codes — name-frequency considerations for Indian surnames apply here similarly to Silicon Valley.

 Frisco

 Frisco (est. pop.
-220,000 — U.S. Census Bureau, 2023 ACS) has been one of the fastest-growing cities in the United States for over a decade, evolving from a small town to a major suburban city entirely within that period.
-Many current Frisco residents have only lived there for two to five years.
-The PGA of America headquarters, the Dallas Cowboys' world headquarters (The Star), and numerous corporate campuses have made Frisco a destination for professional in-migration.
-Very little prior Frisco address history exists in aggregator databases for subjects who arrived recently.
+220,000 — U.S. Census Bureau, 2023 ACS) has been one of the fastest-growing US cities for over a decade.
+The PGA of America headquarters, the Dallas Cowboys' facility, and numerous corporate campuses have made Frisco a destination for professional in-migration.
+Many current Frisco residents arrived within the past two to five years — prior-state records are more relevant than Collin County records for a large share of the population.

 McKinney